fourier-gauss-labs/time-management/docs/version 1/sprint-plan.md

 ### Exit Criteria

-* Users can answer: “Why did this week feel hard?”
+* Users can answer: "Why did this week feel hard?"
 * History feels illuminating, not judgmental
+* Progress is visible and measurable

 ---